couchbase/cbft/DESIGN.md

 ## MCP updates the plan (UP0)

-The MCP is awoken due to a Cfg change (from the IC0 step from above) and splits the index definition into one or more PIndexes.
+The MCP is awoken due to its subscription to Cfg changes (from the IC0 step from above) and splits the index definition into one or more PIndexes.
 The MCP then assigns the PIndexes to cbft nodes (there's only one cbft node so far, so this is easy; in any case, the planner already is able to assign PIndexes to multiple nodes).

 The MCP then stores this updated plan into the Cfg.